Page numbers are rarely included within citation numbers. However, if including a quotation add the pages to the citation number, eg, 5(pp6-7)

-If you include a direct quote, that is word-for-word, from a source, the in-text citation must also include the page numbers where the quotation appeared.
+If you include a direct quote, that is word-for-word, from a source, the in-text citation should include the page numbers where the quotation appears, unless the source is not paginated.
 Direct quotations must be accurate and follow the wording, spelling, and punctuation of the original source.

 See the general rules for in-text citations for more details.